Advertiser Disclosure

 When you decide to start investing, it’s best to learn the lingo as quickly as possible.
 We’ve put together this handy glossary to help you get up to speed.

-Key Terms Every Investor Needs to Know
+Key Investment Terms Every Investor Needs to Know

 Learning the terms below will give you the tools you need to understand market news and analysis articles and posts on investing message boards.